meiruni/MIMFormer/README.md

 ## 2. Data Preparation:

-- Download the CAVE dataset from <a href="https://www.cs.columbia.edu/CAVE/databases/multispectral">here</a>.
+- Download the CAVE dataset from <a href="https://www.cs.columbia.edu/CAVE/databases/multispectral">here</a> or CAVE.zip https://pan.baidu.com/s/1dL0eOwSugFsn7tChCuGLsw code: hskt.
 - Download the PU dataset from <a href="https://www.ehu.eus/ccwintco/index.php/Hyperspectral_Remote_Sensing_Scenes">here</a>.
 - Download the WDCM dataset from <a href="https://github.com/jx-mzc/MSST-Net/blob/main/README.md">here</a>.
 -  the real remote sensing dataset ZY1E, which was used in this study, has been completely uploaded and can be accessed through the following link: [ZY1E](https://pan.baidu.com/s/10KHvZowrlPpB3nFlyRRt3g).
 The extraction code to access the dataset is ZY1E, and it is publicly available

 ## 3. How to do